Tenuta di Paganico: An Ultimate Farm-to-Table Experience in Tuscany's Rustic Maremma

-In Maremma, a lesser-visiited and more rustic part of Tuscany is where you'll find Tenuta di Paganico, an agricultural and livestock breeding estate, and one of the finest examples of sustainable agriculture in the world.
+In Maremma, a less visited and more rustic part of Tuscany, is where you'll find Tenuta di Paganico, an agricultural and livestock breeding estate, and one of the finest examples of sustainable agriculture in the world.

-Here there was a huge change in the landscape in Maremma.
-The soil was markedly different, light brown because of the amount of clay.
+The landscape of Maremma was markedly different than what we'd seen in Tuscany, the soil a light brown because of the amount of clay.
 There were no longer vineyards, just hay fields.
-Most amazing of all was an area where swamp has been turned into rice fields, the only place in Tuscany growing rice!
-In between fields there were lots and lots of woods.
-You never lose interest in this part of Italy because there’s something new around every bend.
+And most amazing of all was an area where swamp had been turned into rice fields, the only place in Tuscany growing rice!
+In between fields there were stretches of heavily wooded areas.
+You just never lose interest in this part of Italy because there’s something new around every bend.
+Maremma may not be high on your Italy bucket list, but if you love slow traveling, getting out into this unique part of Tuscany is a perfect experience.

 Tenuta di Paganico is a sustainable, organic farm and meat processing facility with 1500 hectares of land (around 3,700 acres).
-Originally purchased in the 1920s by a Tuscan family, the farm is now owned by a vegetarian woman oddly enough whose passionate belief in a productive, sustainable, organically influenced livestock farm drives production today.
+Originally purchased in the 1920s by a Tuscan family, the farm is ironically now owned by a vegetarian whose passionate belief in a productive, sustainable, organically influenced livestock farm drives production today.

 We arrived as the sun was warming things up and the farm store was starting to get busy.
 Our guide, Julia, met us with a bright smile and ushered the four of us into the farm’s utility vehicle.